 Google describes Google Posts as “up-to-date posts from verified people, places or things, directly in search results.”

-I describe them as snack-sized content packets that can promote anything from an in-person training sessions to a recent blog post.
+I describe them as snack-sized content packets that can promote anything from an in-person training session to a recent blog post.
 To get started, you need to “verify” your business or organization through Google My Business.
 (There are so many reasons to have a GMB account there's really no reason not to have one.)

-Once you have your account, you will see Posts as an option in the left hand navigation.
+Once you have your account, you will see Posts as an option in the left-hand navigation.